BatuUzun/Social-Media/README.md

 * In order to verify an email address, the backend generates a six-digit verification code and sends it via an email.

-* Utilized Hibernate for ORM mapping and database interaction.
+* Utilized Hibernate for ORM and database interaction.

 * RestControllers with endpoints